-This time, I would like to talk about this evolutional goal-setting approach called OKR ( Objective Key Result), the book called Measure What Matters by John Doerr, which most top tech companies have implemented on this planet, including Microsoft, Google, Adobe, Facebook, and more.
+So, I am hereby to talk about an evolutional goal-setting approach called OKR ( Objective Key Result), the book called Measure What Matters by John Doerr, which most top tech companies have implemented on this planet, including Microsoft, Google, Adobe, Facebook, and more.
 From a personal and career development perspective, I heard many people say, ‘work smarter, not harder’, but rarely does somebody decode the science behind this, which I found in this book.

 What does this mean to startups ?